Pantera93/dcs-warzones/README.md

 If "persistflag" war-config property is set to "1", the activation of flags registered as "activationflag" is persistently saved in your save file, and those flags will be re-activated in next rounds at startup.
 You can choose to set this value to "0" to avoid automatically re-activate warzones in next rounds (to activate warzones only when needed for training missions, for example).

+BEWARE that zones check happens once every minute, so it may take at most one minute to see a zone conquered, and its flag activated, and at most another minute to see other zones activated.

 ## TEMPLATES DEFINITION

 ### TEMPLATE PACKS